tyhardison/Research-Project-Locational-Impact-on-Health-Habits-Amongst-Demographics/README.md

 # Research-Project-Locational-Impact-on-Health-Habits-Amongst-Demographics
+**Description:**
 This project does a deep data analysis of how the demographics of different populations affects their health habits and obesity rates.
 Additionally, it assesses how regional location may play a key role in impacting the weights attributed to those factors.
+My goal with this project is to find ways that we can help contribute to a healthier lifestyle given the circumstances of different populations.
+In finding the demographics that hold stronger tendencies towards unhealthy habits, we can find ways to adjust their lifestyle to help those groups manage their risk.